Camyo4650/TND/README.md

 There are several modes of warfare in the game.

 Modes: <br />
-Ground Combat <br />
+Ground Combat
 - This mode involves classic gun combat.
-Light moves faster with smaller guns, heavy moves slower with bigger guns, etc. <br />
+Light moves faster with smaller guns, heavy moves slower with bigger guns, etc.

 Trench Combat
-- This mode involves trench digging and artillery manning by support; machinery manning by Heavy; waves of charges by Light; and logistics from Command. <br />
+- This mode involves trench digging and artillery manning by support; machinery manning by Heavy; waves of charges by Light; and logistics from Command.

 Melee Combat
 - Theme can be medieval, with Light being swordsmen; Heavy being cavalrymen; Support being archers; and Command leading the brigade.